maciekrb/site_migration_utils/README.md

   ) WHERE `id_col` = '38';
 ```

-Notice that only the columns that actually matched the file inside of the content will attempt to be updated.
+Notice that only the columns that actually matched the file pattern inside of the content will attempt to be updated.

 ... more doc comming soon ...